dariomanesku/cmft/README.md

 ----------------

 For testing purposes, you can use environment maps from [here](https://github.com/dariomanesku/environment-maps).<br />
-Also, have a look [here](http://www.hdrlabs.com/sibl/archive.html).
+Also, have a look at [hdrlabs.com archive](http://www.hdrlabs.com/sibl/archive.html).

 Similar projects
 ----------------